 Glenn is a graduate of New York University’s Prosthetic and Orthotic Program and is a Certified Prosthetist and Orthotist.
 He has over 35 years of P&O experience and has been Director of Prosthetics and Orthotics at Hospital for Special Surgery for 27 years.
 Glenn has advanced training in various types of Scoliosis orthoses, myoelectric prostheses, externally powered orthoses, cranial molding orthoses and microprocessor controlled knee and ankle units.
 Glenn has been co-investigator on numerous research studies regarding orthotic treatment of osteoarthritis.
 He has been a guest lecturer at New York University, Hunter College, New York School of Podiatry and numerous New York hospitals.
 Additionally, he has volunteered extensively at FOCOS Hospital in Pantang, Accra, Ghana and Orthopedic Training Centre in Nsawam, Ghana.

 Glenn attended New York University’s Prosthetic and Orthotic program and is a Certified Prosthetist and Orthotist.
-He is a Fellow of the American Academy of Orthotists and Prosthetists, the highest honor bestowed on a practitioner for their education and service to the profession.
+He is a fellow of the American Academy of Orthotists and Prosthetists, the highest honor bestowed on a practitioner for their education and service to the profession.
 Glenn has over 35 years of experience as an educator at New York University, Columbia University, and in private practice.
 Glenn has lectured extensively during his years of practice and has been involved in numerous research programs.
 He joined the staff at Eschen Prosthetic and Orthotic Laboratories as Director of Prosthetics for their practice.
 Glenn has advanced training in many aspects of prosthetic care including myoelectrics upper limb, microprocessor knees, and advanced foot designs.
 He is known for his skills in advanced socket designs and vacuum systems.
-Glenn has been involved in research and development of improving socket systems over the last twenty five years.
+Glenn has been involved in research and development of improving socket systems over the last 25 years.

 Dennis became a below-the-knee amputee at age 24 as a result of an automobile accident.
 Dennis was determined to resume his athletic endeavors and qualified for the 1988 Paralympic Track and Field Team.
 In Seoul, Korea he set the world record for the 100m event in 11.73 s and won gold medals in the 200- and 400-meter events.
 Four years later in Barcelona, he set another world record in the long jump and took silver in the 100m.
 He also brought home medals from the 1996 Atlanta Paralympics.